Pistashe/notes_api/README.md

 # notes_api
-Simple API for a notes app - such as Google Keep - that enables end-to-end encryption.
+Simple API for a notes app - such as Google Keep - that supports end-to-end encryption.